OpenTermsArchive/engine/ops/README.md

 ## Usage

-To avoid making changes on the production server by mistake, by default all commands will only affect the vagrant developement VM.
-Note that the VM need to be started before with `vagrant up`.\
+To avoid making changes on the production server by mistake, by default all commands will only affect the Vagrant development virtual machine (VM).
+Note that the VM needs to be started before with `vagrant up`.\
-To execute commands on the production server you should specify it by adding the option `-i inventories/production.yml` to the following commands:
+To execute commands on the production server you should specify it by adding the option `-i ops/inventories/production.yml` to the following commands:

-- To setup a phoenix server:
+- To setup a full [(phoenix)](https://martinfowler.com/bliki/PhoenixServer.html) server:
 ```
 ansible-playbook ops/site.yml
 ```